-The Ultimate Parent Company is Sterling and Wilson Renewable Energy Limited (formerly, Sterling and Wilson Solar Limited), a public limited company incorporated in India and listed with Securities Exchange Board of India (SEBI).
+The Company is wholly-owned by Sterling and Wilson International Solar FZCO ("the Parent Company").
+The Ultimate Parent Company is Sterling and Wilson Renewable Energy Limited, a public limited company incorporated in India and listed with Securities Exchange Board of India (SEBI).